Corso19/DOTNETReact_IncidentResponse/README.md

 ## Features

 - **Dashboard**: Overview of system health and recent incidents.
-- **Sensors Configuration": Configure sensors to enable and disable their activity
+- **Sensors Configuration**: Configure sensors to enable and disable their activity
 - **Incident Management**: Create, view, and update incident reports.
 - **Audit Logs**: Track user activities and changes within the system.